Grace Hartigan: 1980s and 1990s

-In the 1980s Hartigan returned to some of the figurative imagery that was a part of her work early on in her career.
+In the 1980s, Hartigan returned to some of the figurative imagery that was a part of her work early on in her career.
 Paper dolls, saints, martyrs, opera singers, and queens were subjects in some of these paintings of the 1980s.
+During this time she also experimented with various painting tools (sticks, wool mitts, rags), which she had done in the 1950s.
 Hartigan was struggling with alcoholism, and each day, trying to abstain, put much vigor into her arts practice.

-In 1992 she was given a solo exhibition at ACA Galleries in New York City.
+In 1992, she was given a solo exhibition at ACA Galleries in New York City.
 In 1993, Hartigan's work was included in the "Hand-Painted Pop" exhibition at the Whitney Museum.